top of page

 Black Prelude.jpg

-Life gets in the way and I had to buy a truck for work, because running a construction business out of a Honda Prelude isn’t very practical.
-So the car got sold and I bought a truck.
-I still look back on that day and slightly regret the decision to sell the “Nude Lude”.
-Cause just 2.5 years later (2007) I drove to Colorado and bought a new to me 92 Prelude with a bad motor and began the journey that is Project Prelude.
+But life gets in the way and I had to sell the Prelude to buy a work truck.
+Because a Prelude is not a very practical construction vehicle.
+So the car got sold and a truck was bought.
+I still look back on that day with regret for selling the “Nude Lude”.
+But just 2.5 years later (2007) I drove to Colorado and brought home a new to me 92 Prelude with a bad motor and the journey that is Project Prelude began.

 brandis pics 103.jpg

-My buddy AJ and I pulled the motor out, yanked off the bad head and swapped it for a good head and a new timing set.
+My buddy AJ and I pulled the motor out, and replaced the bad head with a good head and a new timing set.
 We had her purring like a kitten in a few nights.
-That was until that motor spun a rod bearing a few months later.
-Out came the motor and in went a different short block for a few weeks until it to spun a bearing.
-By this point I was out of H23’s and patience’s with this car so we started stripping the car down to do body work and paint while I saved up the money to buy my dream motor a JDM H23 Blue top.
+But that was short lived because the motor spun a rod bearing just a few months later.
+Out came the motor and in went a short block I had laying around.
+But that too was short lived, because it also spun a rod bearing.
+By this point I was out of spare H23 parts and patience’s with this engine.
+So we turned our attention to stripping the car down and starting the body work.
+While I saved up the money to buy my dream motor a JDM H23 Blue top.
 We got the car stripped and in primer and into storage the Prelude went, for 12 years.
-In 2020 I started my YouTube Channel Full Throttle Performance Speed Shop and was looking for more content so we drug Project prelude home and started working on it.
-Over those 12 years she was in storage I had slowly amassed a majority of the parts needed to finish the car.
+In 2020 I started my YouTube Channel Full Throttle Performance Speed Shop and needed a project for the the channel so we drug the prelude home and started working on it.
+Over those 12 years she was in storage I had slowly gathered a large majority of the parts needed to finish the car.

 DSCF2192.JPG